Cue/ocstyle/README.md

 and paste from `.h` to `.m` and back, but maybe you have your own preferences.
 We'd be very happy to accept pull requests that make ocstyle more configurable.

+For the motivated pull requesters out there, other notable TODOs include:

+* Allow inline disabling of specific errors.

+* Fix various whitespace false negatives noted in test files

 # License

 Apache License version 2.0